WebTestPilot: Agentic End-to-End Web Testing against Natural Language Specification by Inferring Oracles with Symbolized GUI Elements: Approach

 \textbf{Overview} Figure~\ref{fig:approach} shows \tool’s overall approach.
-Its key novelty is serving as a capable and reliable test oracle, generating predicates $p_i$ that verify both implicit requirements (not stated in the step) and explicit requirements (within a step).
+Its key novelty is serving as a capable and reliable test oracle, generating predicates $p_i$ that verify implicit expectations from test requirements.
 This section is organized as follows:

 \begin{itemize}[leftmargin=*,topsep=2pt] \item\textbf{Input Parsing (Section \ref{sec:input_parsing}).} \tool parses a natural language requirement into a structured sequence of steps $\langle\text{step}_1,\dots,\text{step}_n\rangle$, where each step specifies the state before the action ($\text{condition}_\text{NL}$), the action itself ($\text{action}_\text{NL}$), and the state after the action ($\text{expectation}_\text{NL}$). \item\textbf{Oracle Inference (Section \ref{sec:oracle_inference}).} For each step, \tool analyzes the explicit requirements $\text{condition}_\text{NL}$ and $\text{expectation}_\text{NL}$.
 It inspects the execution trace $\tau$ to identify temporal, data, and causal dependencies, which it uses to infer implicit requirements. \tool then defines symbols that abstract relevant states and establishes schemas for their expected content.
-Finally, it uses a DSL to formalize both implicit and explicit requirements as predicate assertions over the symbols, producing $\text{precondition}_\text{DSL}$ and $\text{postcondition}_\text{DSL}$. \item\textbf{Oracle Execution (Section \ref{sec:oracle_execution}).} With the assertions ready, \tool maps $\text{action}_\text{NL}$ to an executable action on the web application.
+Finally, it uses a DSL to formalize predicate assertions over the symbols from implicit expectations inferred from requirements, producing $\text{precondition}_\text{DSL}$ and $\text{postcondition}_\text{DSL}$. \item\textbf{Oracle Execution (Section \ref{sec:oracle_execution}).} With the assertions ready, \tool maps $\text{action}_\text{NL}$ to an executable action on the web application.
 Before the action, it evaluates $\text{precondition}_\text{DSL}$ to ensure that the current state satisfies the step’s conditions.
 After the action, it evaluates $\text{postcondition}_\text{DSL}$ to verify the resulting state meets the expected outcome.
 If any assertion fails, \tool retries the action up to $n$ times.
 If all retries fail, it reports a bug. \end{itemize}